bhojak/TFLRoad/README.md

 6. A valid road names (Ex: A1, A2, A3) will gives you current status of road.

+7. Look in art directory for screenhots of app.

 # Technical details and Open-source libraries

 Minimum SDK level 19